-Woodpecker ward is a same day admission unit (SDAU).
-Patients come to Woodpecker before having an operation or procedure.
+Woodpecker is the same day admission unit (SDAU).
+Patients come to Woodpecker before having an operation or procedure under anaesthetic.

 Woodpecker Ward is mainly run by our team of nurses and health care assistants, who work closely with the doctors to help prepare for your child for their operation or procedure.
 Other staff who work on the ward include a play specialist, play worker and ward administrator.

 The following members of staff will be available to help you during your stay on the ward:

 - Matron: Claire Waller

 - Ward Manager: Philomena Cosgrove

 Children come to Woodpecker before an operation or procedure under anaesthetic and are then taken to our operating theatres or procedure areas.
 Afterwards, they will spend some time in our recovery area before being transferred to their post-operative ward.

 Most of the children and young people coming to Woodpecker are being treated by the following specialties – information about specific conditions they treat is available on their specialty pages.

 If you live outside the M25, you may be able to stay in the Patient Hotel at GOSH the night before admission.
 If your child is staying overnight after their procedure, we can only accommodate one parent staying overnight with them.
 If you have any other queries about your child’s admission, please contact the admissions manager.